Vijaykrishnan Narayanan

+Vijaykrishnan Narayanan is the A. Robert Noll Chair Professor of Computer Science and Engineering and Electrical Engineering, Evan Pugh University Professor and the Associate Dean for Innovation at The Pennsylvania State University.
+He also serves as the director of the Penn State Center for Artificial Intelligence Foundations and Engineering Systems, and as the interim director of limited submission for the University's Office of the Senior Vice President of Research.

-Vijaykrishnan Narayanan is the A. Robert Noll Chair of Computer Science and Engineering at Pennsylvania State University.
-He has been on the faculty at Penn State since 1998.
-He is an international expert in computer architecture.
-His research and teaching interests include computer architecture, embedded and mobile computing systems design, power and reliability aware design, and emerging technologies in computing systems.
+Joining Penn State in 1998 as an assistant professor, Vijay has become an international expert in computer architecture.
+His research and teaching interests encompass embedded and mobile computing systems design, power- and reliability-aware design, emerging computing technologies, application-specific systems, on-chip networks, and design automation.

+He received his bachelor's degree in Computer Science and Engineering from the University of Madras, India, in 1993, and his Ph.D. in Computer Science and Engineering from the University of South Florida, USA, in 1998.
+Vijay is a co-director of the Microsystems Design Lab and a Fellow of the National Academy of Inventors, IEEE, and ACM.

 Biography

 Education

 Vijaykrishnan Narayanan received his B.E.(Bachelor of Engineering) in Computer Science and Engineering from University of Madras in 1993, and his Ph.D. in Computer Science and Engineering from the University of South Florida in 1998, respectively.

 Career

 Vijaykrishnan Narayanan joined the faculty of the Pennsylvania State University as an assistant professor in 1998.
 He was promoted to the rank of full professor in 2007.
 Vijaykrishnan Narayanan has worked in the area of power-aware design.
 With colleagues at Penn State, he developed architectural level power simulators, SimplePower and SoftWatt.
 He has developed application-specific architectures, including the design, implementation, and field-testing of board level designs for DARPA DESA and DARPA Neovision2 programs.